Cross Bay Link: History

+Responding to public opinion that the bridge's design was similar to the Yonghe Bridge in Nanning, Guangxi, district councillor Gary Fan believed it is not a direct copy.
+Civil Engineering and Development Department chief engineer Wong Wai Man claimed that there are thousands of bridges in the world that are over 200 m long, and as such, there was no way the designers could go through all of them to make sure the CBL was not similar to another bridge in design.

 In 2018, the HK$2.5 billion contract to construct the bridge was awarded to China Road and Bridge Corporation.
 Meinhardt Infrastructure & Environment Ltd. and Hewson Consulting were appointed as the designers for China Road and Bridge Corporation to provide alternative permanent works design, erection engineering and temporary works design for the bridgeworks.
 The steel bridge components, including the main span, were prefabricated in Nantong, China before being delivered progressively to Hong Kong by sea.
 The main span was carried by a semi-submersible barge, and arrived at the works site on 16 February 2021 after an 8-day voyage.